Income Tax Guide for Central Government Employees — Old vs New Regime (FY 2025-26)

 2. Equity Investments

-Physical Gold, Digital Gold, Sovereign Gold Bonds (SGBs), Gold ETFs, Gold Mutual Funds
+- Options: Physical Gold, Digital Gold, Sovereign Gold Bonds (SGBs), Gold ETFs

-SGBs offer 2.5% interest + gold price appreciation
+- SGBs offer interest (~2.5%) + price appreciation potential

 5. Risk Management for Government Employees

-Maintaining an emergency fund (6–12 months of expenses) in liquid assets like FDs or liquid mutual funds
+- Maintain an emergency fund (6–12 months of expenses) in liquid assets

 6. The Importance of Pure Term Insurance

-Tax Benefits: Premiums eligible under Sec 80C, and death benefit is tax-free u/s 10(10D).
+- Tax benefits: Premiums under Sec 80C; death benefit tax-free under Sec 10(10D)

-👉 Remember: Term insurance is not an investment, it is pure protection.
-Avoid mixing it with investment products like ULIPs or endowment plans.
+👉 Remember: Term insurance is protection, not investment.
+Avoid mixing with investment products like ULIPs if you want pure protection.

 7. The Power of Compounding